π± oss β Claude Code Plugin¶

 # Morning: understand what needs attention

-/oss:analyse health
+/oss:analyse vitality

 # Review top PR and draft a contributor-facing response